 There are several ways of getting to Kruger National Park.
 Journeys usually begin (and end) in Johannesburg or Cape Town.
-However, the most convenient option typically involves a direct flight from Kruger Mpumulanga International Airport to Livingstone Airport, meaning you won't have to overnight in Johannesburg.
+However, the most convenient option typically involves a direct flight to one of the airports in the area or directly to your safari lodge, meaning you won't have to overnight in Johannesburg.

 Daily flights operate between Johannesburg and many of the private lodges surrounding the Kruger.
 This is the easiest and most convenient way to travel to the park.
 The flights take about 90 minutes and deliver you to the nearest airstrip of the lodge you are travelling to.
 A representative or ranger from your lodge will meet you at the airstrip and transfer you by game drive vehicle directly to your lodge.

-Several daily flights operate from Johannesburg to HDS or KMIA/MQP in the Kruger Surrounds and Panorama Route area.
-There is one flight daily from Cape Town direct to either HDS or KMIA/MQP.
+Fractionally less expensive: Several daily flights operate from Johannesburg to HDS, KMIA/MQP or SZK.
+There are also direct flights from Cape Town to Kruger National Park.
 From these airports you can be transferred either by escorted road transfer (2/3 hours each way) or by charter flight (approx 25mins).
-If you are staying in the Sabi Sand Region, the most suitable airport would be KMIA/MQP and if you are staying further north, for example in the Timbavati Game Reserve, then HDS is the best option.
+If you are staying in the Sabi Sand Game Reserve, the most suitable airport would be KMIA/MQP and if you are staying further north, for example in the Timbavati Game Reserve, then HDS is the best option.
 Your consultant will be able to advise you further.

 Least expensive but most time consuming: Self driving to the Kruger Park is a feasible option for those on a budget.
 The Kruger is about a six-hour drive from Johannesburg.
 The road is tarred and well maintained with clean service stations along the way.
 Fuel is never a problem in South Africa, and easy-to-follow maps are available with all car rentals.